 Mary’s favorite travel spot is located just a mile from her home where she performs her favorite role, that of Nana to grandchildren Matthew, Aiden, and Quinn.

 Chris works with the management team to develop strategies for new business development and overall organizational growth.
 Chris began his INS career in 1995 when INS did not have e-mail or the internet, and people actually had to use a telephone to communicate.
 He held positions as meetings manager, director of meetings, and director of marketing before assuming his current position as executive vice president.
 An avid and somewhat crazed Boston sports fan, Chris has spent the last 17 years enjoying one Boston team championship after another while trying to convince his three equally sports-crazed adult children that life wasn’t always this wonderful.

 Marlene serves as lead nurse planner with American Nurses Credentialing Center (ANCC) and works collaboratively with the National Council on Education (NCOE) to plan educational content for all INS conferences.
 She also establishes the clinical direction, content, and implementation of all educational offerings on the INS LEARNING CENTER, and serves as a clinical liaison with other nursing and health care organizations.
-Marlene is currently a PhD candidate at the University of Arizona with a research focus on compassion fatigue within nursing.
+Marlene earned her PhD from the University of Arizona with a research focus on compassion fatigue within nursing.
 Marlene enjoys working out, swimming laps, hiking, and scrapbooking.

 Nancy serves as the clinical resource for the INS LEARNING CENTER.
 She is also responsible for the development of special educational projects and resources.
 Nancy has been associated with INS since its inception, holding past president and board member positions, as well as having been a member of past Standards of Practice committees.
 She can be found on the beaches of New England and Florida with interests in traveling, reading, and golfing.